 The KCS traces its origins in Lowell to 1895.
 It has a long tradition of building scientific and technological expertise, improving the quality of life and driving economic growth.

-Engaging educational experiences are offered in our six departments: Biological Sciences, Chemistry, Computer Science, Environment, Earth & Atmospheric Sciences, Mathematical Sciences and Physics & Applied Physics.
+Engaging educational experiences are offered in our six departments: Biological Sciences, Chemistry, Computer Science, Environment, Earth & Atmospheric Sciences, Mathematics & Statistics and Physics & Applied Physics.
 Our over 40 undergraduate and graduate degree programs prepare students to confidently enter the workplace or pursue advanced studies.
 Learning is enhanced by multidisciplinary and cross-departmental courses and research initiatives that reflect the inter-connectedness of our world today.
 Comprehensive academic support, advising, co-ops, career services, outreach efforts, dedicated alumni, and professional and social clubs all provide a solid foundation for success.